OctoPerf/jmx-agent/README.md

 - Place it in a folder writeable by your user (Example: Documents on Windows),
 - Run via command line: *java - jar metrics-agent-X.x.x.jar*, Replace X.x.x by the version.

+The metrics agent takes a few seconds to start.
+It create a "native" folder in the location where its being run.
+The "native" folder contains DLLs and SOs to query operating system metrics.

+## Metrics Exposed

+The agent exposes the following JMX Domains:

+- **Sigar** on Linux systems,
+* **Windows** and **SQLServer** on Windows.

 ## Build from sources

 Run the following command at the root of the project: